Powhattan (1837)

 The Powhattan or Powhatan was an American ship that is best remembered as one of the New Jersey shipwrecks with the greatest loss of life.
 The number of victims varies, according to sources, between 200 and 365.

-The Powhattan was an emigrant ship transport of 598 tons gross.
+The Powhattan was an emigrant ship transport 598 tons gross.
 It was registered as a new vessel on February 2, 1837, with W. Graham as owner and D. Griffith as master (captain).
 The ship was built in Baltimore, Maryland, in 1836–1837 and made several trips across the Atlantic from England, France and the Netherlands to the ports of Baltimore and New York.